(301) 874-1707 | Urbana | (301) 762-0062 | Fallsgrove Rockville

 Your eyes can show your age like no other part of your face.
 Over time, men and women alike may find their upper eyelids have become hooded and baggy, while lower eyelid skin looks puffy and wrinkled.

 Upper and lower eyelid surgery, or blepharoplasty, is designed to help you eliminate these problems by getting rid of excess eyelid skin and repositioning tissues to restore a youthful, rested look to your eyes.

-The best candidates for blepharoplasty in Maryland include healthy, non-smoking men and women who have any combination of the following cosmetic concerns:
+The best candidates for blepharoplasty include healthy, non-smoking men and women who have any combination of the following cosmetic concerns:

-Eyelid surgery can also help correct vision problems that occur because of aged eyelid tissues, and insurance may help cover the cost of eyelid surgery if this is the reason you seek the procedure.
+Eyelid surgery can also help correct vision problems that occur because of aged eyelid tissues.
+Insurance may help cover the cost of eyelid surgery if this is the reason you seek the procedure.
 In general though, eyelid surgery is an elective cosmetic procedure not covered by insurance.

 Be sure to visit your ophthalmologist prior to undergoing eyelid surgery, as it is important to confirm that you do not have any eye problems that could affect the success of your procedure.

 The approximate cost of blepharopalsty is $4,000 for the upper eyelids and about $3,500 for the lower eyelids.
 Because the operation varies, the cost of eyelid surgery at our Frederick County practice also varies.
 View information on our financing plans.

 Upper blepharoplasty and lower blepharoplasty procedures are performed on an outpatient basis with sedation anesthesia or general anesthesia.